-Let’s face it: life is not perfect.
-One day you could be standing at the altar with your best friend saying "I do" and a few months later sitting in a lawyer’s office saying "I don’t."
+Let’s face it: life is not perfect, and dealing with divorce is difficult.
+One day you could be standing at the altar with your best friend saying “I do” and a few months later sitting in a lawyer’s office saying “I don’t.”
 For thousands of Americans, divorce is far from a light subject, but how do we begin to learn all that divorce entails, and how exactly do we deal with it?

 Divorce doesn’t have to be a complete nightmare.
 In fact, it can help you to grow and develop as a person as well as find yourself and fix the flaws within you to start new relationships on a far better foot.
 On top of this, removing yourself from a toxic relationship where fighting and anger is common can help you to become a happier person and learn what starts the arguments, rather than how to finish them.